Core Conversion Misstep #2: No One Knows if the New Core is Actually Faster

 - You should have monitoring in place in the environment you are testing and the ability to save logs.

 After considering the best practices above, you are ready to create a performance test plan.

-Step ONE: Make a list of the functions you want to test.
+Make a list of the functions you want to test.
 Credit unions commonly test member-facing applications and functionality that is most critical to day-to-day operations.